UCLLWebontwikkeling4/Express_Lecturers_GET/README.md

 sudo service mysql start
 ```

-You can execute the DDL in **sql/dd.sql** to get some initial data.
+You can execute the DDL in **sql/dd.sql** in your favorite mysql tool (Datagrip, Mysql Workbench, SequelPro,...) to create the schema and insert initial data.

 `Dotenv`